 If you are using the air conditioner for a room that isn’t used all the time, these units can simply be turned off when the room isn’t in use.

-Also, since most of us live in climates where air conditioners are only needed for some portion of the year, having an air conditioner installed in the wall cuts down on the amount of time needed to pack, unpack, install, and take down the unit when the seasons change.
+For those living in colder climates where the AC isn’t needed for most of the year, having an air conditioner installed in the wall cuts down on the amount of time needed to pack, unpack, install, and take down the unit when the seasons change.

 Because of the placement of the unit into the wall, these air conditioners tend to be more efficient.
-As they are snugly fit inside a hole in the wall, there is less opportunity for air escaping due to drafts.
-This feature can also save you money, as the higher the efficiency of the air conditioner, the less unnecessary costs you will have to incur on your electric bill.
+As they fit snugly right into the exterior, air gaps and drafts are minimized.
+This saves you money, as the higher the efficiency of the air conditioner, the less unnecessary costs you will have to incur on your electric bill.

 Buying a through the wall air conditioner is usually a mid to low cost option.
 These units are a more permanent solution than a window air conditioner, are easy to replace, and last longer.
 The average pricing for this type of air conditioner, including installation, is around $700 – $1300.